 Adam Lasky helps clients across the nation navigate and win government contracts.
 With extensive experience litigating federal and state bid protests, Adam has a notable track record of success in multiple protests before the U.S. Court of Federal Claims, GAO and state/local agencies.
 These successes coupled with his attention to detail and problem-solving capabilities make him the ideal resource for organizations seeking comprehensive counsel on government contracts.
-Government contractors and subcontractors look to Adam for counsel on how to enhance the chances of receiving contract awards, ensure compliance with the FAR and SBA regulations, and proactively administer a contract and minimize risks that arise during contract performance.
+Government contractors and subcontractors look to Adam for counsel on how to ensure compliance with the FAR and SBA regulations, and proactively administer a contract and minimize risks that arise during contract performance.
 He has advised clients on a wide variety of federal, state and local procurements covering all kinds of industries.

 A respected thought leader in the government contracts industry, Adam is the author of several articles and chapters in books on bid protests, including “A Practitioner’s Road Map to GAO Bid Protests” (The Construction Lawyer) and the bid protests chapter of “Federal Government Construction Contracts” (ABA 2d ed.).
 He is also the editor of Oles Morrison’s government contracts blog, The Procurement Playbook.

 Successful pre-award bid protest challenging FHWA decision to re-solicit and re-evaluate proposals based on revised criteria set forth in an amendment to the solicitation.
 The U.S. Court of Federal Claims held FHWA’s actions to be arbitrary and capricious and issued a permanent injunction in favor of our client.
 Professional Service Industries, Inc. v.
 U.S., 129 Fed.
 Cl.
 190 (2016)